DanielTellier/DanielTellier.github.io/README.md

 # Intro
 Hi I am Daniel Tellier and this is my personal website.

+# Important
+A code block with the three backticks will break if directly placed under \
+a bullet point.
+There needs to be a new line between the bullet and the \
+code block.
+Also best to put a new line after the matching three backticks.

 # Setup
 - Run local website and view in firefox in new tab: